 Will Hillenbrand, the illustrator of “What a Treasure!,” is doing a program in the Children’s Room on May 10th, 2010 at 10 a.m.
 It is an honor to have this very talented illustrator at MPL and we want to draw attention to this special event.

 Pennsylvania has a program where one book is selected each year to be presented to children in public libraries and preschools all over the Commonwealth.
 This year Meadville was one of the libraries to receive an author visit and program.

-This event is free to the public and we welcome you to join us during Mr. Robert Ilisevich’s upcoming visit to MPL.
+This special event is open to the public and we hope you and your family can join us.

 As of Monday, November 30th, the library’s hours of operation will be changing, due to recent state funding cuts.
 The hours will be as follows:

 - Monday – Thursday: 9 AM to 8 PM